Excel Ribbon Shortcuts

 PC Shortcut:Ctrl+

-Once you have activated your Ribbon using the ALT key and have used your DOWN arrow key to move down to the commands on the Ribbon, you can use CTRL+ to move through the groups contained within the ribbon tab that you have activated.
+Once you have activated your Ribbon using the ALT key and have used the (down arrow) key to move down to the commands on the Ribbon, you can use CTRL + ← to move through the groups contained within the tab that you have activated.

 Move to Next Command

-This Excel shortcut moves to the next command in the Ribbon.
+This Excel shortcut moves to the next command in the current tab on the Ribbon.

 PC Shortcut:Tab